huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

     of a security group in the same tenant.
     Changing this creates a new security group rule.

-* `tenant_id` - (Optional, String, ForceNew) Specifies the owner of the security group.
-Required if admin wants to create a port for another tenant.
-    Changing this creates a new security group rule.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: